 Cytoxan is an immunosuppressant, or in other words, a drug that suppresses the immune system.
-Cytoxan is also considered a disease-modifying antirheumatic drug (DMARD).
-Cytoxan is believed to work by preventing the production of deoxyribonucleic acid (DNA) in certain cells, including some cells in the immune system.
+Cytoxan is also considered a disease-modifying anti-rheumatic drug (DMARD).
+Cytoxan is believed to work by preventing the production of deoxyribonucleic acid (DNA) in certain cells, including cells of the immune system.
 Blocking DNA production causes those cells to die, thereby suppressing the immune system and weakening autoimmune attacks.

 How do I take it?

 Prescribing information states that Cytoxan can be administered as an intravenous infusion (slow injection into your vein) by a health care professional or taken orally as a tablet once daily.

 It is important for both men and women to use effective birth control while taking Cytoxan and for at least a year after they stop taking the drug.